 Forget your local high street this Christmas and make your way to one of Europe’s fabulous Christmas markets.
 Mingle with the locals and meander through the festive stalls, tippling on mulled wine while Christmas carols singers serenade you.

-So squeeze in a mini festive break now and come home with some unusual goodies and prezzies.
+So squeeze in a festive mini-break now and come home with some unusual goodies and prezzies.

-1Montepulciano Christmas Market, Tuscany, Italy
+2Montepulciano Christmas Market, Tuscany, Italy

 The Medieval hilltop town of Montepulciano in Tuscany hosts a free-to-enter Christmas Market every year starting in November.
 Located in the Piazza Grande and the neighbouring streets, there are more than 70 wooden huts selling traditional crafts, sweet treats, leather goods and Christmas decorations.
 The market, which overlooks the cultivated hills of Val D’Orcia, also has a carousel and mini ranch with ponies.